-To assist you in making an informed decision about this breed, it is filled with important information which should be known by all dog owners.
+To assist you in making an informed decision about this breed, it is filled with important information that should be known by all dog owners.

-Whether you are interested in obtaining a Bich-Poo, or any other type of dog breed, having the correct and relevant information in advance often results in a decision which is sensible.
+Whether you are interested in obtaining a Bich-Poo, or any other type of dog breed, having the correct and relevant information in advance often results in a sensible decision.

 Bich-Poo – Before You Buy…

-Buying a new puppy dog is not something which should be taken very lightly since it is a decision which will most likely have an impact on your life.
+Buying a new puppy dog is not something that should be taken very lightly since it is a decision that will most likely have an impact on your life.

-Information is king, and securing it prior to buying a dog is your responsibility.
+Information is king, and securing it before buying a dog is your responsibility.

-Sufficiently researching the animal is strongly recommended, as it can provide the best possible opportunity to obtain a breed which will give you the best future results in being a dog owner.
+Sufficiently researching the animal is strongly recommended, as it can provide the best possible opportunity to obtain a breed that will give you the best future results in being a dog owner.

 You should be very careful to use your head and not your heart when deciding on your next dog.
-An emotionally based decision could turn into a disaster which will have unwanted results.
+An emotionally based decision could turn into a disaster that will have unwanted results.

-This guide offers a crash course on the Bich-Poo mixed breed, which should help you make a decision which you can live with for many years to come.
+This guide offers a crash course on the Bich-Poo mixed breed, which should help you make a decision that you can live with for many years to come.

 What Price are Bich-Poo Puppies?